PokeDevs/pokedex.py/README.rst

 Contributors
 ------------

-The developer of the `Pokédex API`_ and this wrapper library is `k3rn31p4nic`_
+The developer of the `Pokedex API`_ and this wrapper library is `k3rn31p4nic`_

 `List of all contributors`_